 #33.
 Promote Deals & Coupons

-Delas and coupon code are generally with the affiliate links.
+Delas and coupon codes are generally with affiliate links.
 You get paid once someone purchases from the coupons you have provided on your website.
 It is basically a type of affiliate marketing.

-But what I am talking here is different from that.
+But what I am talking about here is different from that.